bobatgit/stonkulator/docs/stonkulator-design-document.md

 ### 2. **System Architecture**

 **Technology Stack:**
-1. **Frontend:** Panel-powered dashboard served via GCP Cloud Functions.
+1. **Frontend:** Panel-powered dashboard served via GCP Cloud Run containers.
-2. **Backend:** Python-based GCP Cloud Functions handling API endpoints and dashboard serving; logic is modularized across multiple cloud functions for scalability and maintainability.
+2. **Backend:** Python-based GCP Cloud Run services handling API endpoints and dashboard serving; logic is modularized across multiple containerized microservices for scalability and maintainability.
 3. **Data Source:** yFinance API provides live stock / financial instrument data.
 Data is cached to improve performance to a DuckDB database.
 The architecture is organized for a timeseries friendly querying approach.
 4. **Persistence:** Cloud Storage for DuckDB database files containing market data.
 No user portfolio data persisted in cloud - uses default S&P 500 or temporary session uploads.

 **Major Components:**
-- **Cloud Function - Config Service:** Accepts optional user portfolio uploads and provides default S&P 500 portfolio when none provided.
+- **Cloud Run - Config Service:** Containerized service that accepts optional user portfolio uploads and provides default S&P 500 portfolio when none provided.
 No persistent user data storage in cloud.
-- **Cloud Function - Data Service:** Pulls live data with yFinance for all instruments.
+- **Cloud Run - Data Service:** Containerized service that pulls live data with yFinance for all instruments.
 Performs additional calculations.
 Keeps at least 5 years of daily data for each instrument.
 Manages data freshness by checking for new daily data.
 Uses DuckDB as core backend database with files stored in Cloud Storage.
-- **Cloud Function - Dashboard Service:** Serves the Panel-powered dashboard with HTTP triggers.
-Handles frontend routing and rendering.
+- **Cloud Run - Dashboard Service:** Containerized service that serves the Panel-powered dashboard with HTTP endpoints.
+Handles frontend routing and rendering with persistent connections support.
 - Frontend / Chart view: single instrument viewer panel with a large stock chart and key statistics, and technical indicators.
 - Frontend / Portfolio view: list of instruments in the users portfolio with key statistics calculated for each.
 - Frontend / Efficient frontier view: simulation of the efficient frontier from all available instruments.